cakephp/docs/en/core-libraries/validation.rst

 ----------------------------

-While defining validators inline where they are used makes for good example code, it doesn't lead to easily maintainable applications.
+While defining validators inline where they are used makes for good example code, it doesn't lead to maintainable applications.
 Instead, you should create ``Validator`` sub-classes for your reusable validation logic::

     // In src/Model/Validation/ContactValidator.php